ThijsdeZeeuw/small_kwintes_cloud15/Setup.md

 # Setup Steps for Kwintes Cloud on Ubuntu VPS

-This guide provides step-by-step instructions for setting up Kwintes Cloud (including Puter integration) on an Ubuntu VPS.
+This guide provides step-by-step instructions for setting up Kwintes Cloud (including Puter and Telegram integration) on an Ubuntu VPS.

 ## System Requirements
 - Ubuntu 24.04 LTS